That's What I Said: Fully-Controllable Talking Face Generation: Method

 \section{Method}

-In this work, we propose a self-supervised approach for generating talking face videos that can transfer complex motions such as head poses and eye blinks from a driving video to a source identity image.
+In this work, we propose a self-supervised approach for generating realistic talking face videos by transferring complex motions such as lip movements, head poses, and eye gazes from a driving video to a source identity image.
 Such motion transformation is modeled via disentangled latent feature manipulation.
 The proposed framework's pipeline is illustrated in~\Fref{fig:pipeline}.
 The key to our framework is two mapping operations: (1) Visual Space to Canonical Space, (2) Visual/Audio Space to Multimodal Motion Space.
-Through the first mapping, we obtain canonical images that have the same motion features and different identities.
+Through the first mapping, we can obtain canonical images that have the same motion features and different identities.
 Meanwhile, the second mapping yields motion vectors that enable us to transfer desired motions onto canonical images.
 To ensure the disentanglement of the two subspaces, we impose an orthogonality constraint.
-Based on this process, our model is capable of generating talking faces that mimic the facial motion of the target.
+Based on this process, our model is capable of generating natural-looking talking face videos that mimic the full facial motions of the target.

-We further provide an overview of the proposed framework in~\Fref{fig:overall}.
+We further provide an overall architecture of the proposed framework in~\Fref{fig:overall}.
 Our framework includes a visual encoder $E_{inv}$, an audio encoder $E_a$, a generator $G$, a discriminator $D$, and a Latent Fusion Network.
 We adopt a single shared visual encoder to extract both source and driving latent codes, denoted as $z_s$ and $z_d$, respectively.
-The audio encoder extracts an audio latent code, $z_a$.
+The audio encoder extracts an additional audio latent code, $z_a$.
 The canonical encoder $E_{can}$ maps $z_s$ to a canonical code, denoted as $z_{s \rightarrow c}$, which is then combined with a motion code $z_{c \rightarrow d}$ obtained from the multimodal motion encoder $E_m$.
 Since an orthogonality constraint is imposed between $z_{s \rightarrow c}$ and $z_{c \rightarrow d}$, the motion transfer process is implemented by simply adding the two latent codes.
 To ensure generated motions are natural, the fused code $z_{s \rightarrow d}$ is passed through a Temporal Fusion layer before being fed into the generator $G$.
 The generator, which is the StyleGAN2 decoder, allows for controlling the coarse-fine motion transfers.

-Overall, the proposed method presents a promising approach for generating high-quality talking face videos with complex motions and controllability.
+Overall, the proposed method presents a promising approach for generating high-quality talking face videos with controllability.